 A starter tenancy is a kind of trial tenancy for new tenants.
-Starter tenancies usually last a year, after which we offer the tenant an assured tenancy if there have been no problems.
+They usually last a year, after which we offer the tenant an assured tenancy if there have been no problems.
 If there are problems, we can extend a starter tenancy to give the tenant a chance to solve them.
-If this does not happen, we can end the starter tenancy.
+If problems continue, we can end the starter tenancy.

-A starter tenant does not have the right to:
+As a starter tenant you do not have the right to:

 You will have all these rights if you get an assured tenancy.

 If you decide to end my tenancy, can I appeal?

 Yes.
 When we write to give you our decision, we will also tell you how you can appeal, explain the appeals process and provide an application form for you to complete.